 - StoryBrand saves time and money when creating marketing collateral

-Business size or type, whether they were trading to make profit or not, didn’t matter.
+Business size or type, whether they were trading to make a profit or not, didn’t matter.

 The only thing that mattered was how much they actually did StoryBrand.

-And as a example of success closer to home, StoryBrand has grown from zero to $15m turnover in 5-years.
+And as an example of success closer to home, StoryBrand has grown from zero to $15m turnover in 5-years.

 I hope this post gives you an insight into StoryBrand.